ByAUJay

 Why this matters now

-- Sunrise 2027: By the end of 2027, point‑of‑sale scanners are expected to read both 1D and 2D barcodes as industry migrates to GS1 QR/Data Matrix.
-This unlocks serialized items, richer product links (Digital Link), and on‑pack experiences—if your data pipeline is ready. (gs1us.org)
+- Sunrise 2027: As we approach the end of 2027, point-of-sale scanners are set to handle both 1D and 2D barcodes, thanks to the industry moving toward GS1 QR/Data Matrix.
+This transition paves the way for serialized items, enhanced product links (hello, Digital Link!), and some exciting on-pack experiences--assuming your data pipeline is up to speed. (gs1us.org)

 What “enterprise blockchain for retail” really delivers in 2025